SykesCottages/RomanNumeralTest/README.md

 The `toInt` function should be able to translate any Roman Numerial to the correct integer.

 For example `VI` should return `6` and `XX` should return `20`

+# Cant get phpunit running ?

+Included is an index file (index.php) This should run on any web server (eg MAMP, XAMP etc)